Javascript Tutorial-21 How To Use Break And Continue

 - Conclusion

-What are break
+What are break and continue statements?

-statements are control flow statements in JavaScript that allow you to alter the behavior of loops and conditional statements.
+The break and continue statements are control flow statements in JavaScript that allow you to alter the behavior of loops and conditional statements.
 These statements give you the ability to exit a loop prematurely or skip iterations based on certain conditions, providing more control over the execution flow of your code.

-Using break
+Using break statement

-statement terminates the innermost loop it is contained within and transfers control to the next statement after the loop.
+The break statement in JavaScript is used to exit a loop immediately.
+When encountered, the break statement terminates the innermost loop it is contained within and transfers control to the next statement after the loop.
 This allows you to break out of a loop prematurely if a certain condition is met.

 for (let i = 0; i < 10; i++) {